 This means that your primary weight training goal is to NOT lose strength.
 This in turn will allow you to NOT lose muscle.

 What you eat before your workout fuels the workout and maximizes your performance.
 What you eat after is important for recovery.
-Eating protein and carbs about an hour before your workout is optimal, and eating again (protein and carbs) right after is important.
+Eating protein and carbs about an hour and a half before your workout is optimal, and eating again (protein and carbs) right after is important.

 I know what you're thinking.
 "Hey!
 I could you cut my calories by 1000 and lose 2 lbs. a week!"
 Don't do it.
 You will be a hungry, cranky, complaining person who would end up losing muscle and friends, along with the fat.
 That pretty much defeats the purpose of becoming fit - looking great and feeling happy!
 The idea is to create a lifestyle of eating that can be maintained over time.

 Oh, and let's not be too concerned with what the scale says.
 If you start working out while you cut the calories, you may actually see an increase in scale weight for the first couple of weeks.
 The best measurement of your progress is by taking tape measurements.
 Measure your biceps, neck, hips, waist, upper thigh, lower thigh and calf.
 Even if the scale weight goes up, I guarantee you that the inches are coming off.
 You've probably heard "muscle weighs more than fat" more than once.
 Well... no it doesn't.
 A pound is a pound - fat, muscle, or feathers!
 If you have a pound of each one, they will all weigh exactly the same - one pound.
 It's just that muscle is more dense and takes up less space.
 Looky here: